MasoniteFramework/docs/requests.md

 </form>
 ```

-When the form is submitted, is it will process as a PUT request instead of a POST request
+When the form is submitted, it will process as a PUT request instead of a POST request.